Monday 11th May 2020

 But still a jaw-dropping hive of activity, hustle and bustle, and prone to giving the finger to the regime.

 The scope best appreciated from afar, it’s all about the lookout points.
+It’s double the density of Manhattan and triple the height.

 Then there are the megacities, larger than NYC that most peeps haven’t even heard of.